 Seven Graduate Students Honored with K. Patricia Cross Future Leaders Award

-The 2020 recipients were chosen in a rigorous process from a pool of more than 200 nominees from 118 institutions who have demonstrated the potential for leadership in teaching and learning and a strong commitment to academic and civic responsibility.
-The Cross Award is open to all doctoral-level graduate students who are planning a career in higher education, regardless of academic department, and have been nominated by a faculty member or administrator.
+The 2019 recipients were chosen in a rigorous process from a pool of 200 nominations from 120 institutions, noting the recipients’ demonstrated or potential leadership abilities in teaching and learning and their strong commitment to academic and civic responsibility.
+The Cross Award is open to all doctoral-level graduate students who are planning a career in higher education, regardless of academic department, nominated by a faculty member or administrator.

-“At a time of much scrutiny for higher education, the K. Patricia Cross Scholars serve as a reminder of how bright the future of college learning is,” said Ashley Finley, AAC&U Senior Advisor to the President and Vice President for Strategic Planning and Partnerships.
+“At a time of much scrutiny for higher education, the K. Patricia Cross Scholars serve as a reminder of how bright the future of college learning is,” said Ashley Finley, AAC&U Senior Advisor to the President and Secretary to the Board.
 “These future leaders share a profound commitment to educating students for a world dependent upon equity, an active democracy, and the skills of a liberal education.
 Pat Cross’ legacy of innovation and engagement in the classroom is well-represented by these seven scholars and educators.
 AAC&U is honored to recognize their accomplishments as graduate students and their vast potential to shape the future of higher education.”

 For more information about AAC&U, its Annual Meeting, or the K. Patricia Cross Future Leaders Award, visit www.aacu.org.